UtterlySus/Search_and_Rescue/README.md

 Welcome to our project!
 ----------------------

+firstly, please refer the IEEE paper to gain the understanding and kwonledge behind the project and the different details of the final results.

-please follow the below steps to execute the simulation correctly:
+then, follow the below steps to execute the simulation correctly:

 1- unzip the compressed file in https://files.fm/u/8qwbk26ss